whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 The primary client API is currently SphinxQL, a dialect of SQL.
 Almost any MySQL connector should work.
 Additionally, basic HTTP/JSON API and native APIs for a number of languages (PHP, Python, Ruby, C, Java) are provided.

 This document is an effort to build a better documentation for Sphinx v.3.x and up.
-Think of it as a book or a tutorial which you could actually _read_; think of the previous “reference manual” as of a “dictionary” where you look up specific syntax features.
+Think of it as a book or a tutorial which you could actually *read*; think of the previous “reference manual” as of a “dictionary” where you look up specific syntax features.
 The two might (and should) eventually converge.

-## Features overview
+## Features Overview

 Top level picture, what does Sphinx offer?